E-LearningPlatformProject/E-Learning-Platform/README.md

 - Teachers would publish the courses
 - Courses can get rating

+## 2. Technologies
+ - Python
+ - FastAPI
+ - MariaDB
+ - RESTful
+ - MySQL

-## 2. API Architecture
+## 3. API Architecture

 -    ![Alt text](MVC.png)

 ### 1) The folder `data` represent Model
 ### 2) Controller is split between application layer(`routers`) and business logic(`services`)

-## 3. Instructions on how to setup and run the project locally
+## 4. Instructions on how to setup and run the project locally

 ### 1) You need to have MariaDb server .
 You can install it from here - https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.3.2